Owzon Darreh

-Owzon Darreh (اوزن دره) (Note: Also known as Oozondareh, Owzun Darreh, Ozūn Darreh, Ozundarreh, Ozūndarreh, Ūzon Darreh, Uzun Darreh, and Ūzūn Darreh) is a village in Mehraban-e Olya Rural District of Shirin Su District, Kabudarahang County, Hamadan province, Iran.
+Owzon Darreh (اوزن دره) (Note: Also known as Oozondareh, Owzun Darreh, Ozūn Darreh, Ozundarreh, Ozūndarreh, Ūzon Darreh, Uzun Darreh, and Ūzūn Darreh) is a village in Mehraban-e Olya Rural District of Shirin Su District in Kabudarahang County, Hamadan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,221 in 466 households.
 The following census in 2011 counted 2,520 people in 652 households.
-The 2016 census measured the population of the village as 2,245 people in 620 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 2,245 people in 620 households, the most populous in its rural district.